ReiGnboW86/breakbot/README.md

 Add some fun emojis to the messages to make it look more playful

 Fix so that the bot doesn't require admin priviliges (Next Week perhaps)

-Add check for which timezone to be used (IMPLEMENTED, Admin Only)

-Add a specific message if a break is longer than 30 minutes to make it a lunch break (IMPLEMENTED)

-Changing formatting of longer times (over 60 minutes) to show HH:MM:SS remaining instead of just MM:SS (IMPLEMENTED)

-Help command to display how to use the bot (other than github information) (IMPLEMENTED)

-Persistent data storage for sessions (IMPLEMENTED)

 If you have any suggestions for functionality you would like to see, Please send me a message :)